-Be aware that a cable puller may exert up to twice its rated capacity.
-Ensure that every hook sheave, structural support, and conduit used are capable of withstanding twice the cable puller's capacity.
+Be aware that a cable puller may exert up to twice its rated capacity on any component in the puller set-up.

-ALWAYS inspect the structural integrity of any supporting conduit, anchoring system, etc. that will hold the radius sheave during the pull.
+ALWAYS inspect the structural integrity of any supporting conduit, anchoring system, etc. that will hold the hook sheave during the pull.
 These supports should be able to withstand twice the maximum pulling force of the cable puller.